 Ankles are a body part that receives very little attention until something goes wrong.
-Fortunately, Dr. Christopher Farrell and the team at Maryland Orthopedic Institute are standing by to assist those in Bethesda, Maryland who sustain an ankle fracture.
+Fortunately, Dr. Christopher Farrell and the team are standing by to assist those in Silver Spring, Maryland who sustain an ankle fracture.
 If you suspect that you’ve broken a bone in your ankle, don’t delay seeking treatment.
 Call or use the online scheduling option to book an appointment time for a full diagnostic workup.

 The term ankle fracture refers to one or more broken bones in the ankle joint.
 An ankle fracture can be relatively straightforward or involve multiple bones.